mwcproject/mwc-qt-wallet/DOC/status_windows.md

 <img src="status_windows_images/image_7.png" max-width="300" height="300"/>

 For displaying in the status window, each notification message is parsed looking for a summary message to display for the notification.
 When the notification message is less than 50 characters, the summary message will be the same as the notification message.
 If the notification message is greater than 50 characters, the first sentence of the notification message is used as the summary.
 For example, if you look at the previous image, line 3 of the Event Log says: "Unable to start Tor listener.
-Tor Process Error: …" and the status window displays the first sentence “Unable to start Tor listener”.
-When a notification message is just one long string, the first 50 characters of the message are displayed followed by “...”.
+Tor Process Error: …" and the status window displays the first sentence "Unable to start Tor listener".
+When a notification message is just one long string, the first 50 characters of the message are displayed followed by "...".
 For some specific long messages, a hard-coded summary is used as what the message is really about is deeply embedded into the message.

 Note: To support finding a status summary, some messages in mwc713 wallet were slightly modified (e.g. changed commas and colons to periods to end a sentence).
 In some cases, this modification also needed to be picked up in Qt Wallet as there are places in Qt Wallet which are looking for certain strings in the messages.